cwt/Grok3API/README.md

-🚀 A Python library for interacting with Grok 3 API without login or cookies required.
-Perfect for using out of the box.
+🚀 A Python library for interacting with Grok 3 API with cookies required.

 ## [➡️ Russian ReadMe](docs/Ru/RuReadMe.md)